wp-plugins/leadin/readme.txt

 - Improved contact history styling + interface
 - Added visit, pageview and submission stats to the contact view
 - Added Live Chat into the Leadin WordPress admin screens
-- New Leadin icons for WordPres sidebar and admin nav menu
+- New Leadin icons for WordPress sidebar and admin nav menu

 = 0.4.6 (2013.02.11) =
 - Bug fixes